sensedeep/custom-metrics/README.md

 You can scope metrics by chosing unique namespaces for different applications or services, or by using various dimensions for applications/services.
 This is the preferred design pattern.

 You can also scope metrics by selecting a unique `owner` property via the CustomMetrics constructor.
 This property is used, in the primary key of metric items.
-This owner defaults to **'account'**.
+This owner defaults to **'default'**.

 ```javascript
 const cartMetrics = new CustomMetrics({